Teen depression is a serious concern. It is a mental health crisis that affects an increasing number of young people.

 - Withdrawal from family and friends, including texting and video chatting

-Everyone experiences feelings of anxiety at times, and it is a normal reaction to stress.
-When anxiety seems to be continually out of proportion to the situation and affects your teen’s daily life and happiness, then it may signal an anxiety disorder.
-Symptoms include:
+Everyone experiences feelings of anxiety at times.
+It is a normal reaction to stress.
+If your teenager experiences excessive anxiety that consistently impacts their daily life and overall happiness, they may have an anxiety disorder.

 - Excessive worry most days of the week

 - Trouble sleeping at night or sleepiness during the day